Get answers to your questions about who should apply for accommodations, documentation requirements, and when and how to apply.

-We encourage you first to read about the Exam Testing Conditions and the list of Items Not Requiring Prior Approval.
-If you have a request for accommodations not covered by the information provided on those pages, then you should submit an Application for AAMC PREview Accommodations.
+We encourage you first to read about the Exam Testing Conditions and the list of Resources Not Requiring Prior Approval.
+If you are requesting a modification or an adjustment to the standard testing conditions or are in need of a resource not included in the information provided on those pages, then you should submit an Application for AAMC PREview Accommodations.
 Additionally, you should review the exam security requirements, which will explain what items are prohibited during the exam.
 If your disability or medical condition requires the use of an item that is otherwise prohibited, you must submit an Application for AAMC PREview Accommodations.
 When in doubt, it is better to submit an application as early as possible so that we can consider your request before the deadline.
 If you have any questions, contact us immediately by writing to email@example.com.

 What types of conditions or impairments might need to be accommodated?

 Examples of conditions that may qualify for accommodations under the Americans with Disabilities Act (ADA) include, but are not limited to:

 - Acquired Brain Injuries (e.g. concussion, traumatic brain injury, etc.)

 - Sensory impairments (i.e., vision or hearing impairment)

 - Physical impairments (including chronic medical conditions, e.g., Crohn’s disease, pain due to a physical condition or injury, etc.)

 Please note that not all disorders or conditions require testing accommodations.
 A determination regarding the need for accommodations on the AAMC PREview exam is based on a comprehensive review of all available documentation, including evidence of diagnosis, current impairment and associated functional limitations, particularly as they relate to the demands of the current AAMC PREview exam.